 Bereaved through drugs or alcohol

 Have you been bereaved through a loved one's drug or alcohol use?
 Could you help us create relevant, accessible information for people bereaved in this way?
 If so, why not share your experiences and ideas at our consultation workshops in London (16 June) and Birmingham (17 June)?
-Or you may be interested in training to offer peer support to others going through similar bereavement.
-Training dates are in June and September.
-Click here to find out more or contact us to express your interest.
+You may also be interested in training to offer peer support to others bereaved through drug or alcohol use.
+Our next available drug and alcohol related bereavement training is in September.
+Click here to find out more.
 Read our latest newsletter.

 Bereavement support for young people